datacats/ckan-multisite/README.md

 python setup.py install
 ```

-To run the server for development, run the ``run_dev.sh`` script in the root
+To run the server, run the ``run.sh`` script in the root directory of this
-directory of this repository.
+repository.

 ## License